tritowntim/TextFileSearch/README.md

 Java program for searching text file

+Example Scenario

-Example scenario: Searching for the word "peace" in the text file downloaded from http://www.gutenberg.org/cache/epub/2600/pg2600.txt
+Searching for the word "peace" in the text file downloaded from http://www.gutenberg.org/cache/epub/2600/pg2600.txt

 Example run on the command line, from the dist directory: